NI57721/vim-socrates/README.md

 ### Separating slash

-So as to avoid obscurity, every key map has an end mark /.
-Once you type /, mapping is separated there.
-Let's say, if th is mapped to θ, you can type τη just by typing t/h.
+So as to avoid obscurity while you are converting the Ancient Greek characters,
+vim-socrates offers the slash key `/`.
+It allows you to confirm the conversion.
+It helps you, let's say, when you want input τη but the conversion result
+becomes θ.
+In this case, you can input `t/h` instead and then get τη.

 ### socrates keymap
-Based on Greek keyboard layout.
-Same to capital characters.
+Based on the Greek keyboard layout.
+Same for the capital characters.

     a    - α.
     b    - β.